Guanruiting/React-Demos/README.md

-# React
+# React Demo
- A React confirm component
+ Some React components